Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 3: Matching the WW gluon TMD evolution in with the NLO impact factor

 If we choose $Y_f \sim 0$ (e.g. corresponding to $z_f = z_1 z_2 \sim \mathcal{O}(1)$ as in \cite{Caucal:2022ulg,Taels:2022tza}), it is evident from the evolution in the $\eta$ representation in Eq.\,\eqref{eq:Y_vs_eta} that we resum a Sudakov logarithm $\ln(\mu_\perp^2 \rbbpt^2)$, in addition to small-$x$ logarithm $\ln(1/x_c)$.
 This Sudakov single logarithm hidden in the evolution equation will precisely cancel the ``$-1$" coefficient of the Sudakov single logarithm obtained in \cite{Caucal:2023nci} which now restores the agreement with the Sudakov factor obtained in collinear factorization.

-Alternatively, we can choose the factorization scale $Y_f=-\ln(\mu_\perp^2 \rbbpt^2)$, so that the evolution in the $\eta$ representation resums only the large small-$x$ logarithms $\eta_c = \ln(1/x_c)$.
-We choose this value of the factorization scale for numerical computations presented in this manuscript.
+Alternatively, we can choose the factorization scale $Y_f\sim-\ln(\mu_\perp^2 \rbbpt^2)$, so that the evolution in the $\eta$ representation resums only the large small-$x$ logarithms $\eta_c = \ln(1/x_c)$.
 With this choice, a Sudakov single logarithm is generated in the NLO coefficient function.
 We recall that in \cite{Caucal:2023nci}, the NLO coefficient function has a term

-The first term in the NLO coefficient function is then resummed into the Sudakov soft factor, cancelling the $-1$ coefficient of the Sudakov single logarithm.
-The last two terms contain finite $\mathcal{O}(\alpha_s)$ pieces contributing the NLO coefficient function.
-In this work, we choose this latter approach where the factorization scale $\eta_f = \ln(1/x_c)$ or equivalently $Y_f = -\ln(\mu_\perp^2 \rbbpt^2)$.
+which is expressed on the right-hand side in terms of $\eta_f-\eta_c=\ln(x_c/x_f)$ thanks to Eq.\,\eqref{eq:Yf_etaf_relation}.
+The first term in the NLO coefficient function is then resummed into the Sudakov soft factor, canceling the $-1$ coefficient of the Sudakov single logarithm.
+The next two terms contain finite $\mathcal{O}(\alpha_s)$ pieces contributing to the NLO coefficient function.
+Finally, the last term is the residual factorization scale $x_f$ dependence coming from the transition from projectile to target rapidity factorization.
+In this work, we choose this latter approach where the factorization scale $\eta_f \sim \ln(1/x_c)$ or equivalently $Y_f \sim -\ln(\mu_\perp^2 \rbbpt^2)$.

+The transition from $Y_f$ to $\eta_f$ and the role of the kinematic constraint can be better understood using a phase space diagram like the one shown in Fig.\,\ref{fig:phase-space}.
+A point in this phase space represents a gluon emission in the high-energy evolution with a given squared transverse momentum $\boldsymbol{k}^2_{g\perp}$ on the $x$-axis and a given minus light-cone relative momentum $z_g=k_g^-/q^-$ on the $y$-axis.
+The kinematic constraint in the $Y_f$ evolution equation and $z_f$ chosen of order 1 (meaning that the red line goes up to the top of the figure) enforces a gluon emission in the high-energy evolution to belong to the blue phase space, corresponding to $x_0\ge x \ge x_c$ with $x=k_g^+/P^+$.
+By choosing $z_f$ of order $\qt^2/\Pt^2$ as in Fig.\,\ref{fig:phase-space}, the effective area for the $\eta_f$-ordered high energy evolution shrinks to the hatched area, while the blue triangle above the red line gives a single Sudakov logarithm contribution.

 Last but not least, the choice Eq.\,\eqref{eq:Yf_values} implies that $z_f\sim q_\perp/P_\perp$.
 This forces us to revise the calculation of the subtraction term from the unconstrained virtual contribution in the small-$x$ evolution of the WW gluon TMD, given by Eq.\,(4.50) in \cite{Caucal:2022ulg} which assumed $z_f=\mathcal{O}(1)$.
 We have now (with $\xi=z_g/z_f$)